openplanet-nl/nadeoapi-docs/docs/oauth/favorites/add-favorite.md

 **Remarks**:
 - This endpoint requires the `write_favorite` scope.
+- This endpoint can not be used with a token obtained from the **Client Credentials** flow, because it has to be associated with a player.
 - The access token has to be provided in the `Authorization` header in the format `Bearer <token>`.

 ---